nibblesnbits/nibblesnbits.github.io/docs/bio.md

 ## My Philosophy

 I'm not here to “just ship it.”
 I write code like I’m going to read it five years from now—while juggling a production fire and a coffee spill.
 I believe in thoughtful abstractions, clean interfaces, and the kind of documentation that makes future-you want to buy past-you a beer.

 Whether I’m leading teams or building solo, my approach is pragmatic, precise, and always people-centered.
 Software is for humans.
 So is the code behind it.
+I thrive in teams that value clarity, trust, and a healthy dose of curiosity.

+In recent years, I’ve become especially interested in how human-centered design and ethical AI can reshape not just what we build, but why we build it.

+> When I’m not architecting systems, you’ll probably find me [writing essays](http://thrd.me/read) on ethical AI or playing with narrative experiments.

 ## Technical Expertise